Get Task List: task.items.getlist

 • desc — descending

-Optional parameter.
+This is an optional parameter.
 By default, it is sorted in descending order by task ID.

-Sorting by custom fields is allowed
+Sorting by custom fields is allowed.

 FILTER